keystonejs/keystone-email/README.md

 #### Arguments

 - `locals` (Object) local variables / options for the template engine
-- `options` (Object) options for the transport, extends options set in the `mailgun` or `mandrill` options passed to the Email constructor
+- `options` (Object) options for the transport, extends the options passed to the Email constructor
 - `callback` (Function) called when the email has been sent, passed an error if one occurred

 ### Rendering Email